 Mentorship and Research Training

-The practicum also emphasized professional research practices such as proposal development, documentation, collaboration, and reproducibility.
-Teams submitted a research proposal early in the semester, and weekly updates and short presentations supported ongoing progress.
-By the end of the course, all teams presented their findings in a final technical report and team presentation.
+Beyond technical skills, the practicum emphasized professional research practices including proposal development, documentation, collaboration, and reproducibility.
+Student teams submitted a research proposal early in the semester, and weekly updates and short presentations supported ongoing progress.
+By the end of the course, all teams presented their findings through a final technical report and team presentation.

 Final Thoughts

-The OU–UNSA HADS practicum demonstrates how international collaboration can provide students with hands-on experience in healthcare data science while addressing real-world public health challenges.
-By using local datasets, students developed practical skills in data analysis, visualization, and modeling.
-At the same time, the projects supported ongoing research and strengthened partnerships that can inform future work addressing both local public health needs in Arequipa and national health priorities across Peru, including epidemiology, environmental health, and data-driven decision-making.
+The OU–UNSA HADS practicum demonstrates how international collaboration—anchored by GCHHI and coordinated through LASI—can provide students with meaningful, hands-on experience in healthcare data science while addressing real-world public health challenges.
+By working with local datasets and regionally relevant questions, students developed practical skills in data analysis, visualization, and modeling.
+At the same time, the practicum strengthened institutional partnerships and contributed to ongoing research efforts that support public health decision-making in Arequipa and across Peru, particularly at the intersection of epidemiology, environmental health, and data-driven policy.